History of Jill Biden in Timeline

 January 2007: Doctorate in Education

 In January 2007, at age 55, Jill Biden received a Doctor of Education (Ed.D.) in educational leadership from the University of Delaware.
+Her dissertation, Student Retention at the Community College: Meeting Students' Needs, was published under the name Jill Jacobs-Biden.

 2007: Co-founded Book Buddies

 In January 2010, Jill Biden gave the commencement speech at the University of Delaware's winter commencement.
+It was her first such address at a major university.

 August 2010: Appearance on Army Wives

-In August 2010, Jill Biden appeared as herself in an episode of Lifetime's "Army Wives" TV-show as part of her campaign to raise awareness of military families.
+In August 2010, Jill Biden appeared as herself in an episode of Lifetime's "Army Wives" TV-show, as part of her campaign to raise awareness of military families.

-September 2011: Support for USAID's FWD Campaign
+September 2011: Supported USAID's FWD campaign

 February 2012: "Community College to Career" bus tour

-In June 2012, Jill Biden published a children's book, Don't Forget, God Bless Our Troops, based around her stepson Beau's deployment.
-Also in June 2012, the Bidens' daughter Ashley married Howard Krein.
+In June 2012, Jill Biden published her children's book, "Don't Forget, God Bless Our Troops", based on her stepson Beau's deployment.
+In the same month, the Bidens' daughter Ashley married Howard Krein.

 Don't Forget, God Bless Our Troops